Kentucky earns national recognition for job growth, education improvement

 In October, the U.S. Bureau of Labor Statistics ranked Kentucky second in the nation for job growth rate over the past year, with a net increase of 2.6 percent.
 That growth is more than double the rate of our nearby competitor states.
 From September 2011 to September 2012, 47,000 jobs were created in the Commonwealth.

 Kentucky’s flexible economic development incentives and friendly business climate continue to attract more new and expanding companies to our state.
 2012 was a banner year for job growth made possible by these incentives, with the announcement of 342 projects representing 13,051 prospective new jobs and 1,896 jobs saved.
-Those critical job-creation projects represent a more than $2.6 billion investment across the Commonwealth.
+Those critical job-creation projects, along with the career opportunities they bring, represent a more than $2.6 billion investment across the Commonwealth.

 Multiple national organizations have recognized Kentucky’s prowess in nurturing and supporting businesses, including: